|Volume 1, page 31, sitting number 1421.

 Another pose from the same sitting.

-Having finally entered the state of matrimony, the Princess lived well beyond her means, amounting huge debts in her new-found rôle as a hostess of London society.
-She was eventually persuaded to economize and in 1883, with her husband and four children, went to live in Florence, where she lived in a style almost as opulent as that which she had enjoyed in London.
+Having finally entered the state of matrimony, the Princess lived well beyond her means, amounting huge debts in her new-found role as a hostess of London society.
+She was eventually persuaded to economise and, with that end in mind, in 1883, she and her husband and their four children went to live in Florence, where they proceeded to live in almost as opulent a style as that which they had enjoyed in London.

 price: not for sale